itsjavi/mediatidy/README.md

 - Convert old video formats to MP4 (H.264 + AAC) while tidying up using [ffmpeg >= 4.2](https://ffmpeg.org/).
 - Add support for graceful command termination with signals and routines.
+- Build a SQLite database with all extracted metadata.
+- Build a GUI for the media files, similar to macOS Photos, that will use the SQLite DB (probably under a different repo).

 ## Requirements